Autism Spectrum Disorder:

 Barbera, M., & Rasmussen, T. (2007).
 The verbal behavior approach: How to teach children with autism and related disorders.
 Jessica Kingsley.

-Bellini, S. (2008).
-Building social relationships: A systematic approach to teaching social interaction skill to children and adolescents with autism spectrum disorders and other social difficulties.
-Autism Asperger.
+Bellini, S. (2023).
+Building social relationships 3: A systematic approach to teaching social interaction skills to children and adolescents with autism spectrum disorders and other social challenges.
+PDSA.

 Berenguer, C., Miranda, A., Colomer, C., Baixauli, I., & Roselló, B. (2018).
 Contribution of theory of mind, executive functioning, and pragmatics to socialization behaviors of children with high-functioning autism.
 Journal of Autism and Developmental Disorders, 48, 430–441. https://doi.org/10.1007/s10803-017-3349-0